chaldea-center/chaldea-docs/docs/app_setting.md

 ## APP Auto Upgrade
 Inside `About Chaldea`, you can turn on app auto upgrade.
 The download source is the same as dataset source.
-- Auto upgrade is only for Android and Windows.
-- For windows, auto upgrade may failed if the path contains non English chars.
-- For Linux version and Github downloaded macOS version, you need to manually extract the auto downloaded zip.
+- Auto upgrade is for Android, Windows and Linux.
+You have to manually extract and replace the downloaded file.
 - For iOS and Mac App Store version, please check update in store